qoomon/maven-git-versioning-extension/README.md

 Most CI/CD systems do checkouts in a detached HEAD state so no branch information is available, however they provide environment variables with this information.
 You can provide those, by using [Parameters & Environment Variables](#parameters--environment-variables).
 Below you'll find some setup example for common CI/CD systems.

 #### GitHub Actions Setup
-execute this snippet before running your `maven` command
+execute this snippet before running your `mvn` command
 ```shell
 if  [[ "$GITHUB_REF" = refs/tags/* ]]; then
     export VERSIONING_GIT_TAG=${GITHUB_REF#refs/tags/};